faisalakb/Ruby_Catalog_my_things_capstone/README.md

 </a>

-- add basic UI
-- preserve data
-- add unit tests
+- Link the project to a sql database
+- Make a graphical user interface

 <p align="right">(<a href="#readme-top">back to top</a>)</p>